xdmushui/partner-center-sdk/develop/product-upgrade-resources.md

 | productFamily        | string                                       | The product family for which the upgrade is requested for. |
 | attributes           | [ResourceAttributes](utility-resources.md#resourceattributes) | The metadata attributes. |

 ## ProductUpgradesEligibility

-**ProductUpgradesEligibility** provides information about the customer's eligibility for upgrading a product.
+The **ProductUpgradesEligibility** resource provides information about the customer's eligibility for upgrading a product.

 | Property | Type | Description |
 |----------------------|--------------------------------------------- |----------------------------------------------------------------|